telerik/maui-docs/controls/gridsplitter/configuration.md

 # .NET MAUI GridSplitter Styling

-The GridSplitter provides a set of properties for customizing its default behavior.
+The GridSplitter control offers a range of styling options, allowing you to customize its appearance and adjust its visual states for different user interactions.

 ## Parent Element

-You can use the `ParentLevel` (`int`) property to specify the level of the parent grid to resize
+You can use the `ParentLevel` (`int`) property to specify the level of the parent grid to resize.

 ## Resize Direction